 1. Get Out Of The House

 The heating is on (or fire lit if you’re lucky), the Quality Streets are twinkling in the bowl and you’ve just got some new toasty bed socks.
 Cosy, right?
-But before you snuggle down to yet another episode of Corrie/X Factor/Strictly, it’s time to get those limbs moving and brave the outdoors.
+But before you snuggle down to yet another episode of Corrie/X Factor/Dancing on Ice, it’s time to get those limbs moving and brave the outdoors.
 With such changing scenery at this time of year, a scenic walk with a loved one is a perfect way to get some exercise and lift the spirits.

-2. Make a Tasty Meal
+2. Make A Tasty Meal

 Winter is definitely the best excuse to eat plenty of hot, delicious meals.
 From stews to soups, pies to paellas, grab your apron and learn new skills in the kitchen.
 You never know, you might even tempt a few friends round to try your culinary creations!

-3. Enjoy a Night at the Theatre/ see a Concert
+3. Enjoy a Night At The Theatre/ See A Concert

 With so many great acts touring throughout winter, treat yourself to a night out and go and see your favourite comedian or musician.
 We have a great range of events on at The O2 Arena, or alternatively, the West End is home to some of the greatest stage shows of all time.
 If London isn’t your thing, there are loads of shows that regularly tour the UK to look out for!

-4. Try a New Hobby
+4. Try A New Hobby

 Think of something you’ve always wanted to do and then just go for it!
 Whether a regular night class or an intensive course, trying out a new hobby is a great way to make new friends and get yourself out of the house.

-5. Buy a Lightbox
+5. Buy A Lightbox

 The mornings are cold and dark, your alarm is blaring away from your phone and you really, really don’t want to get out of bed.
 In fact, you wish you were a hedgehog!
 No fear, Lightboxes have been scientifically proven to help reduce the symptoms of SAD, anxiety and low mood.
 This nifty little device will chill you out before you go to sleep AND wake you up naturally with a beaming glow.

-6. Get Away for the Weekend
+6. Get Away For The Weekend

-7. Get Plenty of Exercise
+7. Get Plenty Of Exercise

 As well as long scenic walks with a loved one, enjoying a bit of regular exercise is guaranteed to boost your happiness and concentration.
 No matter what your reason (toning, weight loss, general fitness), finding a type of exercise you really enjoy makes all the difference.
 My latest thing is hula-hooping – a great way to keep fit AND feel like you’re six again!